localdevices/3DStreetView-game/docs/build_unity_project.md

 Now hit the 2D button in the Scene pane, and zoom out a ludicrous amount until you see the whole Canvas, which will be a giant white square that makes the mesh look microsopic.

-Right-click on the Canvas in the Hierarchy pane, and select Text.
+Right-click on the Canvas in the Hierarchy pane, choose the UI menu, and select Text.
 Set the text to font size 28 and Bold.
 We set the color to Hex ```0F0101``` (a dark red).
 In the Text box in the Inspector, paste:

 ```
 Q - Float down       W - Forward         E - Float up